-\cite{xie2021} considered the problem of assigning orders and racks to pickers.
-In their paper they do not explicitly consider the number of units of each product stored on a rack, rather they assume that if a rack contains a product then it has sufficient of that product to satisfy all orders requiring that product.
-In addition they assume that each order requires just one unit of each product associated with the order.
 They presented a formulation of the problem as a zero-one integer program that minimises a weighted sum of the number of racks used and unused picker capacity.
-They do not impose a constraint which requires orders to be picked, rather the orders to be picked arise as a result of the term in the minimisation objective associated with unused picker capacity.
+They do not impose a constraint which requires orders to be picked, rather the orders to be picked arise as a result of the term in the minimisation objective associated with unused picker capacity, so order backlogs occur.
 They extended the formulation to account for the splitting of orders, i.e.~an order could be split so that products for the order were picked by two or more pickers.
-They also extend their formulation to allow orders to be split across different time periods.
 They presented proofs that all of the problems considered are NP-hard.
-Computational results, based on simulation, were given for 24 instances, where Gurobi was used as the optimiser.